mit-pdos/sigmaos/cpython3.11/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_Restore(PyObject *type, PyObject *value, PyObject *traceback)

-   .. deprecated:: 3.12

-      Use :c:func:`PyErr_SetRaisedException` instead.

-   Set the error indicator from the three objects, *type*, *value*, and *traceback*, clearing the existing exception if one is set.
+   Set  the error indicator from the three objects.
+If the error indicator is already set, it is cleared first.
 If the objects are ``NULL``, the error indicator is cleared.
 Do not pass a ``NULL`` type and non-``NULL`` value or traceback.
 The exception type should be a class.
 Do not pass an invalid exception type or value.
 (Violating these rules will cause subtle problems